 Over the next 30 years, the total funded capital programme is \$203 million.

-The Total Funded Capital Programme shown below includes the 10% scope risk and programme delivery adjustment discussed earlier in this Strategy.
+The Total Funded Capital Programme shown in Figures 31 and 32 on page 176 includes the 10% scope risk and programme delivery adjustment discussed earlier in this Strategy.